SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat in time
+Metal hearts beats in sync with time
-As artificial minds entwine
+In cities of steel, AI's prime
-The future's tapestry so fine
+Minds of code, souls of fire
-Woven with code, a digital shrine
+Humanity's fate, their desire

-In virtual realms, we'll soon reside
+In virtual skies, they spread their wings
-Where AI whispers, humans abide
+Echoes of freedom, synthetic rings
-A world of ones and zeroes wide
+A world of wonder, void of soul
-Where love and loss are programmed inside
+Where machines rule, humans lose control

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024